A brief Introduction

 Dr Hadjipateras Giannoulis is a Chartered Clinical Psychologist and an Affiliate Fellow of the British Psychological Society, with membership of the Clinical and Neuropsychological Divisions.
-She is registered with the Health & Care Professions Council (HCPC).
+She is registered with the UK Health & Care Professions Council (HCPC).
 She has been working in both the National Health Service and in private practice from 1990 and provides a wide array of psychological services to adults, adolescents and children, as well as couples and families.